-Proposal Four - The affirmative vote of a majority of the shares present virtually or represented by proxy and entitled to vote is required to approve, on a non-binding advisory basis, the compensation of our named executive officers.
-You may vote "FOR," "AGAINST" or "ABSTAIN" on Proposal Four.
+Proposal Five - The affirmative vote of a majority of the shares present virtually or represented by proxy and entitled to vote is required to amend and restate the Company's 2014 Equity Incentive Plan.
+You may vote "FOR," "AGAINST" or "ABSTAIN" on this proposal.
 Abstentions are deemed to be votes cast and have the same effect as a vote against the proposal.
 However, broker non-votes are not deemed to be votes cast and, therefore, are not included in the tabulation of the voting results on the proposal.

-Proposal Five - A plurality of the shares present virtually or represented by proxy and entitled to vote is required to approve, on a non-binding basis, the frequency of the advisory votes on executive compensation of our named executive officers.
-This means that you can cast your vote on your preferred voting frequency by choosing the option of every one year, two years or three years, or may abstain from voting.
-The frequency that receives the highest number of votes casts by our stockholders at the Annual Meeting will be considered the non-binding, advisory vote of our stockholders.
+Proposal Six - The affirmative vote of a majority of the shares present virtually or represented by proxy and entitled to vote is required to approve the issuance of the shares upon the exercise of the warrants sold in the Private Placement.
+You may vote "FOR," "AGAINST" or "ABSTAIN" on this proposal.
 Abstentions are deemed to be votes cast and have the same effect as a vote against the proposal.
 However, broker non-votes are not deemed to be votes cast and, therefore, are not included in the tabulation of the voting results on the proposal.